Hydrogen cycle: Sources

 Abiotic sources of hydrogen gas include water-rock and photochemical reactions.
-Exothermic serpentinization reactions between water and olivine minerals produce H2 in the marine or terrestrial subsurface.
+Exothermic serpentinization reactions between water and olivine minerals liberate H2 in the marine or terrestrial subsurface.
 In the ocean, hydrothermal vents erupt magma and altered seawater fluids including abundant H2, depending on the temperature regime and host rock composition.
 Molecular hydrogen can also be produced through photooxidation (via solar UV radiation) of some mineral species such as siderite in anoxic aqueous environments.
 This may have been an important process in the upper regions of early Earth's Archaean oceans.

 Sinks

 Because H2 is the lightest element, atmospheric H2 can readily be lost to space via Jeans escape, an irreversible process that drives Earth's net mass loss.
 Photolysis of heavier compounds not prone to escape, such as CH4 or H2O, can also liberate H2 from the upper atmosphere and contribute to this process.
 Another major sink of free atmospheric H2 is photochemical oxidation by hydroxyl radicals (•OH), which forms water.

 Anthropogenic sinks of H2 include synthetic fuel production through the Fischer-Tropsch reaction and artificial nitrogen fixation through the Haber-Bosch process to produce nitrogen fertilizers.